iov-one/weave/docs/tutorial/handler.rst

             })
     }

-And for the Deliver method :
+And for the Deliver method, like that :

 .. code:: go